 Twenty-five million Americans have osteoporosis.
 Fifty thousand people die each year due to the complications of osteoporosis.
 Yet, most of us know little about the risk factors, diagnosis and treatment of this disease.

-Osteoporosis results in more than 1 million hip, spine, and wrist fractures annually.
-This disorder affects nearly one-half of all post menopausal women, the largest group at high risk for osteoporosis.
+Osteoporosis results in more than one million hip, spine and wrist fractures annually.
+This disorder affects nearly one-half of all postmenopausal women, the largest group at high risk for osteoporosis.

 Hamptons Gynecology and Obstetrics recently acquired a new, state-of-the-art bone densitometer.
-This is the premier device for axial measurement of bone density.
+This device is the premier tool for axial measurement of bone density.
 Previously, evaluating bone density using conventional x-ray systems did not reveal a potential problem until a patient had lost 25-30 percent of her bone density.
 Now, in just minutes, this highly sensitive densitometer identifies bone loss at a much earlier stage, comparing your result to your own age group and to a young, normal female.
 The test is completely painless and provides your risk score in just a few minutes.

 The following are all risk factors for osteoporosis: